 In 2014, there were an average of 29 drunk driving accidents every day in Pennsylvania.
 An average of 20 people were injured in those crashes.
 Of all traffic fatalities, alcohol accounted for 28 percent of them during 2014.

 Alcohol impairs your ability to drive.
-It affects vision, slows reaction time, and impairs judgement.
+It affects vision, slows reaction time, and impairs judgment.
 We need the law against drunk driving to maintain safety on the road.

 2. DUI Checkpoints are Becoming More Common in the Area

 Pennsylvania law enforcement officers conduct several hundred DUI checkpoints per year.
 In Pennsylvania, police pull over drivers, whether or not they are suspicious of intoxication, and interview them.
 An article in the Daily Local details the process: